breck7/scrollsdk/readme.md

 Example ETNs
 ------------

-This library includes 3 simple, but very useful, demo ETNs, located in the etns/ subfolder:
+This library includes 3 simple, but useful, demo ETNs, located in the etns/ subfolder:

 - Bray => An HTML ETN
 - Hakon => A CSS ETN